msleigh/snes/docs/docs/developer_documentation/index.md

 - `Makefile`: Defines build rules for compiling the application and running tests.
 - `Dockerfile`: Provides instructions for building a Docker image to run the application in a containerized environment.

-Each directory and file plays a specific role in the development and execution of the software, ensuring modularity and ease of maintenance.

 ## Contribution Guidelines

 Guidelines for contributing to the project.